gtuzi/DeepConvNets_BehavioralCloning_AD/README.md

 *Sharp turns* - In the video I have captured a failure of the vehicle in the hard track, at a sharp turn, due to the high speed requested.
 This was under the Long & Lat configuration scheme.
 This points out to the need for more data under this scenario.

+*Additional signals* - need to explore using accelerometer signals.
+I expect that physical combined with visual awareness would make a more robust system